The Barristers Club Diversity & Inclusion Committee and Solo and Small Firm Section of the Barristers Club present

-How can we, as white and Asian female law firm owners and managers, empower other attorneys, especially Black and Latina female attorneys, to take control of their future, enjoy freedom, gain business autonomy, improve their mental health, and make (more) money by starting their own law firm?
-Or for those attorneys who are not as entrepreneurially inclined, how can we as support and encourage our Black and Latina female lawyer friends ascend to positions of power in their existing law firms?
+How can we learn to better support our female colleagues, especially Black and Latina female attorneys?
+How can we study and practice true allyship to sustain healthy work environments that celebrate, respect and value Black and Latina female attorneys’ ability to take control of their future, enjoy freedom, gain business autonomy, improve their mental health, and make (more) money by starting their own law firms?
+And for those colleagues who are committed to their success in their existing firms, how may we maintain allyship as our Black and Latina female lawyer friends ascend to positions of power in their existing law firms?

 - Why recognizing racial disparity in law and pursuing meaningful allyship is so important in 2021;

 - How these women-founded law firms are leading the way in allyship so as to support other women, minorities, and/or intersectional individuals in the ownership of law firms and, more broadly, in the practice of law.; and